OTHER NOTABLE TOURS

 JODY MILLER (1968)

-Country Fever supported and backed Jody Miller (Queen Of The House, He's So Fine) on a short tour to the UK in September 1968.
-Exact dates and venues are unknown, however, it is almost certain that the performances took place at US Air Force bases.
+Country Fever supported and backed Jody Miller (Queen Of The House, He's So Fine) on a short tour to the UK and Europe in September 1968.
+Exact dates and venues are unknown.
 Jody was a major force in country music during the 1960's and 1970's charting 27 singles on the Billboard Country chart.

 GUY MITCHELL (1968)